 Find out more about our education programme.

 Exterior of the Education Centre in August 2016.
+Photo by Mark Tantrum.

-In August 2016 the Queen Elizabeth II Pukeahu Education Centre at Pukeahu National War Memorial Park was opened by His Excellency the Governor-General Sir Jerry Mateparae accompanied by the Prime Minister Rt Hon John Key and the Minister for Arts, Culture and Heritage Hon Maggie Barry.
+In August 2016 the Queen Elizabeth II Pukeahu Education Centre at Pukeahu National War Memorial Park was opened by the former Governor-General Sir Jerry Mateparae accompanied by the Prime Minister Rt Hon John Key and the Minister for Arts, Culture and Heritage Hon Maggie Barry.
 Learn more about this historic building here.